psycopg/psycopg2/doc/src/connection.rst

         Otherwise wait until the file descriptor returned by `~connection.fileno()` is ready to read or to write, as explained in :ref:`async-support`.

+        `poll()` is also used to receive asynchronous notifications from the
+        database: see :ref:`async-notify` from further details.

     .. method:: fileno()